MarlenaMartins1533/primeiro_projeto_flutter/README.md

 # primeiro_projeto_flutter

-A new Flutter application (My first) for learning more about Flutter and Dart.
+A new Flutter application (My first) to learn more about Flutter and Dart.